Shell shocked: The Enterprise Research Centre has set out a manifesto to help small businesses in the UK to grow

 Business support is currently highly fragmented and patchy and recent funding changes associated with Brexit have made the landscape even more complex.

-Running a small business may be inherently risky, but many firms to do seek business advice until they reach crisis point.
-We need to professionalise business support roles to prevent the loss of talent in the sector, and ensure all small businesses can excess support, especially underserved groups such as female, ethnic minority, and disabled entrepreneurs.
+Running a small business may be inherently risky, but many firms do not seek business advice until they reach crisis point.
+We need to professionalise business support roles to prevent the loss of talent in the sector, and ensure all small businesses can access support, especially underserved groups such as female, ethnic minority, and disabled entrepreneurs.

 Small businesses need to be better informed about the increasingly varied and plentiful finance options available to them.